Maelstrom8/Mountain-Blade/README.md

 - Wabbajack can't find the game folder
    - The only thing I can recommend is actually buying the game

+- It is too slow
+   - Get an SSD

 ## Updating the list